Published by MBA Skool Team, Last Updated: February 16, 2022

 Porter’s Five Forces Analysis of Mercedes Benz covers the company’s competitive landscape as well as the factors affecting its sector.
 The analysis focuses on measuring the company’s position based on forces like threat of new entrants, threat of substitutes, bargaining power of buyers, bargaining power of suppliers and competitive rivalry.

-Mercedes Benz Five Forces analysis helps to analyze its current position in the market based on factors like competitors, customers, suppliers, financial strength & alternate solutions.
+Mercedes Benz Five Forces analysis helps to analyze its current position in the market based on multiple internal and external factors like competitors, customers, suppliers (vendors and partners), financial strength, future scope & alternate solutions.

 Let us start the Mercedes Benz Porter Five Forces Analysis:

 The threat of new entrants in the Mercedes Benz Porter Five Forces Analysis can be explained as follows:

 The bulk of existing premium and luxury automobile firms are well-established and old, the danger of new entrants into the industry is low.
 The automobile business has high entry barriers, and any new company intending to join the market would have to invest a large amount of money and overcome legal and operational challenges before becoming a well-known and popular company.
 Furthermore, the industry's level of competitiveness is already high, and incumbent companies invest much in marketing and R&D. Competing against such formidable opponents would be practically difficult for a newcomer lacking a global footprint and other advantages enjoyed by present companies.
 Raising similar initial capital requirements and gaining such economies of scale is very difficult.
 The existing brands have created a brand image and are a symbol of prestige and repute, so customers might not be willing to switch to new brands.
 So, the overall threat of new entrants into the industry is low.

 Below are the threats of substitute products of Porter’s Five Forces analysis of Mercedes Benz: